1. Blog

 Pros#

-• Can export finished mixes to YouTube, MP3/WAV, or as DJ sets to live DJ software.
+• Can export finished mixes to YouTube, MP3/WAV, or as DJ sets for use in live DJ software.

 Cons#